Linuxfabrik/monitoring-plugins/check-plugins/mysql-tls/README.md

                  [--defaults-group DEFAULTS_GROUP] [--severity {warn,crit}]
                  [--timeout TIMEOUT] [-w WARN]

-Checks MySQL/MariaDB TLS/SSL posture: the monitoring connection itself, the server's TLS capability (`have_ssl`), enforcement (`require_secure_transport`), enabled TLS versions (no TLSv1.0/1.1, at least TLSv1.2 or TLSv1.3), the presence of a server certificate and key, the local
+Checks MySQL/MariaDB TLS/SSL posture: the current connection itself, the server's TLS capability (`have_ssl`), enforcement (`require_secure_transport`), enabled TLS versions (no TLSv1.0/1.1, at least TLSv1.2 or TLSv1.3), the presence of a server certificate and key, the local